canjs/can-stache/docs/stache.md

 @param {String} template The text of a mustache template.

-@return {renderer} A renderer function that returns a live document fragment that can be inserted in the page.
+@return {can-stache.renderer} A [can-stache.renderer renderer] function that returns a live document fragment that can be inserted in the page.

 @body